 Barriers to Financial Responsibility

-3. Lack of planning: it is often said that failure to plan is a plan to fail.
-Developing short term and long term financial goals such as saving to buy a home, funding education, or planning for retirement is critical to being financially responsible.
+- Lack of planning: it is often said that failure to plan is a plan to fail.
+Developing short-term and long-term financial goals such as saving to buy a home, funding education, or planning for retirement is critical to being financially responsible.
 Planning your expenses ahead of time and creating a budget for it helps individuals keep track of their spending.

 Ways to Improve Financial Literacy

 In order to become financially literate, individuals must understand and master several skills relating to budgeting, saving, bank accounts, debt management and repayment, credit, and investment products like stocks and bonds.
-Making a budget, tracking expenses, maintaining discipline and prudence regarding saving money, tracking bank statements on a regular basis, and investing for the future are all ways to improve your personal finances.
+Making a budget, tracking expenses, maintaining discipline and prudence regarding saving money, tracking bank statements regularly, and investing for the future are all ways to improve your finances.

 The role of financial institutions and governments in promoting financial literacy